fmbenhassine/gamehub.io/README.md

 # Contribution

-I made GameHub.io primarily to learn how to make this kind of real time applications with a non hello world use case.

-I am aware of the excellent <a href="http://mean.io" target="_blank">MEAN.io</a> project, but I decided to go from the ground up without code generation to understand how things work behind the scene.

-I am not an expert in all these technologies, so there are probably some points of improvement in the application design, structure or code.
+There are probably some points of improvement in the application design, structure or code.

-If you believe there is best practice I have not followed, please let me know by opening an issue on the issue tracker.
+If you believe there is a best practice I have not followed, please let me know by opening an issue on the issue tracker.
 Pull requests are welcome!

 # License